An epic charcuterie board laden with meats, cheeses, fruit, crackers and preserves is the ultimate appetizer to feed a crowd.

 How to make a charcuterie board

 A good charcuterie board is the ultimate easy appetizer, snack with drinks and even main dish if you include enough variety.
 It’s one of our favorite ways to eat and to entertain because it’s fuss-free and very easy to cater to a variety of different diets and preferences.
-Grab your largest serving board or platter (or lay parchment paper directly on the table) and let’s get building.
+Grab your largest serving platter (or lay parchment paper directly on the table) and let’s get building.
 For a more visually appealing board, slice the cheeses into different shapes and use pretty cheese knives for serving.
 The meat can be rolled, folded, sliced or casually laid onto the board.
 Preserves, pickles and olives can be added in small bowls for easier serving.

 There are no rules but in my opinion, a charcuterie board is different to a cheese board.
 A cheese board is focused on the cheese and includes ingredients and elements that complement the cheese.
 Similarly, a charcuterie board is all about the meat.
 The ingredients paired with the meat are there to complement and make each bite a delicious one.

-- Fruit: I like including fresh as well as preserved/dried fruit.
-Cherries, berries and grapes are some of my favorites.
+- Fruit: I like including fresh fruits as well as preserved/dried fruit.
+Cherries, berries (raspberries, blueberries, strawberries) and grapes are some of my favorites.
 Slices of pear and apple are also great with cheese.
 Melon is a great idea if you’re serving Parma ham or Prosciutto.
 If you love dried fruit, I would suggest dried or preserved figs, apricots or dates.
-Fruit goes well with the salty meat and it’s good to have a fresh element on the board.
+Fruit goes well with the saltiness of the meat and it’s good to have a fresh element on the board.